Emily-Thomas/bestrong/docs/LLM_INTEGRATION.md

 - Each recommendation generation makes one API call to OpenAI
 - The prompt is comprehensive and may use significant tokens
-- Using GPT-4o provides high-quality results but at higher cost
+- Using gpt-5-mini by default provides good quality results at lower cost
-- Consider using `gpt-4o-mini` for lower costs if needed (set `OPENAI_MODEL` env var)
+- You can switch to `gpt-4o` or `gpt-5` for higher quality if needed (set `OPENAI_MODEL` env var)

 ## Testing